 Popular manufacturers of these types of caliber rifles include Savage, Winchester, and Ruger.
-Bolt action is the most accurate- -and you WILL be called upon to shoot at 200 yards or more, if the coyote will not come in, even if attracted.
+Bolt action is the most accurate- -and as a predator hunter, you WILL be called upon to shoot at 200 yards or more, if the coyote will not come in, even if attracted.
 It happens continuously, and you want maximum accuracy (don’t forget about firing from “prone position” if possible).
 You’ll also definitely want to look into getting a scope for longer range, and a good simple, inexpensive choice would be a 3 x 9 variable.
 It won’t break the bank, and it’ll serve you well.
 Bushnell and Nikon put out some very good models, and no, I’m not knocking superb manufacturers like Leupold or Zeiss.
 If you want them, go for it.
 And that goes for rifles, as well.
 “Your cherce” as they say.

 Now, while 99% of coyote hunters use a rifle, there are those who want something different.
 Enter the shotgun, handgun and bow and arrow.
-Best choice for a shotgun (usually up to about 40 yards max) is a 12 gauge, with a 3 inch mag shell using a double ought or #4 load (REMEMBER, check your state or area regs – -I know for sure that double ought is not allowed in any number of states!).
+Best choice for a shotgun for hunters (usually up to about 40 yards max) is a 12 gauge, with a 3 inch mag shell using a double ought or #4 load (REMEMBER, check your state or area regs – -I know for sure that double ought is not allowed in any number of states!).
 Normally, coyote hunters will want to use a shotgun when hunting in heavy cover or down in the woods.
 You want something that will blast through any natural impediments such as brush, and the like.

 When using a handgun (same-old-same-old, but follow my lead: Check the regs; handgun use is restricted in many areas, or for hunting use, as well).
 Some hunters are accurate with a pistol up to a 100 yards – -no kidding.
 And I’ve seen handguns decked out with scopes and specialized grips and the like.
 A .357, .44 mag, or most any other popular model with some “punch” will do the job.

-A growing number of coyote hunters are opting for a bow and arrow.
+A growing number of coyote hunters are opting for a bow and arrow for their game.
 Frankly, I’m not that good!
 It’s tough enough hunting coyotes with a firearm.
 Using a bow and arrow is really an accomplished art.
 The reasons some hunters use the bow and arrow is not only because it makes for a true “hunt” where the quarry has more than even chance of escaping, but also it’s “quiet.”
 You won’t spook any other coyotes in the area.
 Indeed, I’ve heard that bow and arrow coyote hunters can often get more than one coyote in a short period, because if the coyotes are in some type of pack, or traveling together, there is no sound if one of them is taken.

 Whatever you use, and however “good” you may think you are as a hunter, just know coyote hunting is no “gimme.”
 Practice will help lead you on the road to being “perfect,” as the old saying goes.
 Don’t give up if you’re skunked – -everyone is once in a while, whether they admit it or not.
 Just keep trying.
 The results are worth the effort.